-3. Idlethyme Brewing Co.
+5. Idlethyme Brewing Co.

-Idlethyme Brewing Co. is located right next to Piecasso Pizza and is another great place to stop for a meal or snack along the Stowe Recreation Path.
+Idlethyme Brewing Co. is right next to Piecasso Pizza and is another great place to stop for a meal or snack along the Stowe Recreation Path.

 They also have a beautiful outdoor seating patio with twinkling lights and picnic tables just steps from the bike path.

-4. Swimming holes
+8. Swimming holes